Got Back: Overview

-The encore of the show was composed of The Beatles songs "I've Got a Feeling", "Birthday", "Helter Skelter", and "Golden Slumbers"/"Carry That Weight"/"The End".
+The encore of the show was composed of the Beatles songs "I've Got a Feeling", "Birthday" / “Sgt.
+Pepper’s Lonely Hearts Club Band (Reprise)", Helter Skelter", and "Golden Slumbers" / "Carry That Weight" / "The End".
 "I've Got a Feeling" was originally written and sung by McCartney and John Lennon and included on the Let It Be album.
 The performances of this song during the tour included a "video duet" between McCartney and Lennon, using footage restored for the Get Back documentary of Lennon performing the song with the Beatles during their 1969 rooftop concert.
 Jackson had isolated the vocals of Lennon after conceiving the idea of having Lennon "sing" along with McCartney and his live band; he told McCartney, "We can extract John's voice, and he can sing with you," to which McCartney replied, "Oh, yeah!"

-On the final stop of the North American leg of the tour, on 16 June at MetLife Stadium in East Rutherford, New Jersey, McCartney was joined on stage during the concert by New Jersey-born musicians Bruce Springsteen and Jon Bon Jovi.
+On the final stop of the North American leg of the tour, on 16 June 2022 at MetLife Stadium in East Rutherford, New Jersey, McCartney was joined on stage during the concert by New Jersey-born musicians Bruce Springsteen and Jon Bon Jovi.
 Springsteen, with McCartney and McCartney's band, performed the Springsteen song "Glory Days", as well as the Beatles' "I Wanna Be Your Man".
-During the show's encore, Bon Jovi appeared on stage with balloons and sang "Happy Birthday" to McCartney, who turned 80 years old on 18 June.
+During the show's encore, Bon Jovi appeared on stage with balloons and sang "Happy Birthday" to McCartney, who turned 80 years old two days later on 18 June.
 Springsteen returned during the final song, "The End", playing guitar.

+During the 2024 leg in Latin America, McCartney debuted "Now and Then" which was accompanied by clips of the song's music video.

+McCartney also held meet and greet events for competition-winning fans for the first time since COVID.
+When interviewed about the encounters before his Buenos Aires shows in Argentina, he said "It’s great because they are always super pleased to see me, and they each have an interesting story.
+For example, one guy today told me he just got married, and another fan mentioned she is getting married to someone she met at my show soon which is so lovely to hear."